richgieg/NeighborhoodMap/README.md

 ### Option #1

-If you would like to quickly run the application for the sole purpose of viewing the pages (not rating with Google PageSpeed Insights), follow these steps:
+If you would like to quickly run the application for the sole purpose of viewing the site locally (not testing on a mobile device over a 3G/4G connection), follow these
+steps:

 - Download the project's ZIP file
 - Extract the ZIP file